esphome/esphome-docs/components/datetime/index.rst

 .. _datetime-datetime-lambda_calls:

-lambda calls
+Lambda calls
 ************

-From :ref:`lambdas <config-lambda>`, you can call several methods on all datetimes to do some advanced stuff (see the full API Reference for more info).
+For more complex use cases, several methods are available for use on datetimes from within :ref:`lambdas <config-lambda>`.
+See the full API Reference for more information.

 - ``.make_call()``: Make a call for updating the datetime value.